 Maja Van Der Velden

-I have implemented research in Canada (teenage patients), Ghana (repair and recycling), India (digitalisation of local health knowledge of traditional healers), Kenya (global knowledge sharing in a Masai community), Norway (teenage patients, repair), and the Middle East (gender, human rights).
-In terms of research leadership at the University of Oslo, I am active as:
+I have implemented fieldwork in Canada (teenage patients and privacy), Ghana (repair and recycling), India (digitalisation of local health knowledge of traditional healers), Kenya (global knowledge sharing in a Masai community), Netherlands (repair), Norway (repair, sustainable business models, health tech for teenage patients), and the Middle East (gender, human rights).
+In terms of social sustainability, I have implemented research in the field of privacy, repair, and AI.
+Research on environmental sustainability includes sustainability analysis of electronic products, repair, and sustainable digitalisation.
+My research on cultural sustainability focused on Indigenous knowledge and database design.

-- Project leader of KULU, a project in which we explore new methods and design with and for young people with health challenges.
+- Project leader of Cool Technology for Young People with Longterm Health Challenges (KULU) (article), a Participatiory Design project in which we explored new methods and design with and for young people with health challenges.

 I teach IN5010/IN9010 Design, Technology & Society, a master/PhD course in which we look at different theoretical perspectives on the relations between design, technology, and society.
 We explore these relations 'hands-on' in discussions, design and deconstruction workshops, visualisations, and written work.
-Some of the topics we explore are sustainability, autonomous systems, privacy/surveillance, gender, and repair.
+Some of the topics we explore are sustainability, autonomous systems, privacy/surveillance, gender, and regenerative technologies.
 It is a five-week intensive course (90 contact hours).
+In addition, I give several guest lectures in other IFI courses, focusing on social and ethical aspects of informatics.

 PhD candidates (main supervisor):